daniel-atkins/3-Statement-Financial-Model-MSC-Industrial/README.md

         o Investment Recommendation: Provide your opinion on MSM through an investment recommendation, and whether you feel the common stock is over or undervalued in the current environment.
 Include a brief explanation supporting your thesis.
 (1 slide)

-Any parameters not defined in the case study are to be determined based on your discretion.